randyrossi/bmc64/README.md

 # FileSystem/Drives

 By default, the first partition of the SDcard is mounted and is where BMC64 will search for emulator files.
-To change this, add "partition=emmc1-#" to cmdline.txt where # is the partition number you want to mount.
-NOTE: The files the Raspbery Pi itself needs to boot BMC64 must still reside in the root partition (i.e. bootcode.bin, start.elf, config.txt kernel*.img, cmdline.txt).
+To change this, add "disk_partition=#" to cmdline.txt where # is the partition number you want to mount.

+IMPORTANT: The files the Raspbery Pi itself needs to boot BMC64 must still reside in the root partition.
+They are:

+    bootcode.bin
+    start.elf
+    config.txt
+    kernel*.img
+    cmdline.txt

+Directories and long filesnames are supported as of v1.0.9.
+Previous versions, required all disks, tapes, cartridges, rom files etc to reside in the root directory.
+This is no longer the case.
+If you have an existing image, it is recommended you move your files to the following directory structure:

+    C64/  <- for kernal, basic, chargen, disk roms, etc.
+    SNAPSHOTS/
+    DISKS/
+    TAPES/
+    CARTRIDGES/

+The default directories where BMC64 will look for each file type can be configured in the settings menu.

-You can make drive 8 an IECDevice for the root file system of the SDcard.
+You can make drive 8 an IECDevice for the root directory of the SDcard.
 However, I don't recommend loading programs this way.
 The SDcard has slow access times and this will cause audio/video lag (but only during the load).
 This is because any native file access effectively blocks VICE's emulation routines.
 It's fine to load a .PRG this way but don't try running something that needs frequent disk access.
 IEC mode does not support all disk oeprations anyway.
+It's mostly used for testing purposes.

 # Sound